martonmoro/lox-interpreter-rs/README.md

   - Dynamic typing system
   - Variables and assignment
   - Control flow (if/else, while, for loops)
+  - First-class functions with closures
+  - Classes with inheritance
+  - Method calls with `this` binding
+  - Superclass method access with `super`
   - Block scoping with lexical environments
   - Comprehensive error reporting